InTeGrate Modules and Courses >Environmental Justice and Freshwater Resources > Unit 5: Hazardous Waste and Love Canal

 Pre-class Homework: Exploration " Lois Gibbs speaks

-Prior to coming to class, students should watch the three videos of Gibbs, now the executive director of the Center for Health, Environment and Justice, speaking about the history of Love Canal (38 min). (links may be unavailable)
+Prior to coming to class, students should watch the video of Gibbs, now the executive director of the Center for Health, Environment and Justice, speaking about the history of Love Canal and the Retro Report video describing the history and environmental science of the Love Canal case.

-Students should come to class having prepared a written timeline that summarizes the history of Love Canal as described by Gibbs.
+Students should come to class having prepared a written timeline that summarizes the history of Love Canal as described by the 2 videos.

 Activity 5.1 Think-Pair-Share (20 min)